itzikban/conan-aws-sdk-cpp/README.md

 # Deprecated

 Thanks to the efforts of [@MartinDelille](https://github.com/MartinDelille) aws-sdk-cpp is officially available in conan-center.
 This package is deprecated and is no longer being maintained.
-Please consider using the official package from conan-center
+Please consider using the [official package from conan-center](https://conan.io/center/aws-sdk-cpp).